Ten

 A good chain tool is essential for removing, installing and repairing

 chains.
-You can get one for as little as $7 that’ll do the
+You can get one for less than the cost of a decent lunch

-tool — one that looks as nice on the kitchen table as on your
+actually looks as nice on the kitchen table as on my workbench,

-after, Shimano began offering the tool to the public.
-It’s
+after, Shimano offered the tool to the public for about $150,

-carrying case.
-Replacement pins are stored in the bottom of the
+a small carrying case.
+Replacement pins are stored in the bottom

 |